suprafrontal/hemato.ai.docs/source/index.html.md

 # Sample Code

 The following code sample demonstrates a complete example of interaction with the api.
-This code references two additional files:
+This code references two additional files.

+1. Private key file
+1. Dataset file

+## Dataset File
-1. A json file that lists samples with or without malaria, you can instead call the `process` function on any picture, providing it's path and the estimated RBC diameter in pixels.
+A json file that lists samples with or without malaria, you can instead call the `process` function on any picture, providing it's path and the estimated RBC diameter in pixels.
 If you prefere to use the json dataset the format is as follows:

 ```json
 {